JumpStart Games: Closure and transfer of Neopets

 On June 13, 2023, Jumpstart Games announced it was ceasing all of its operations and ending support of all games, excluding Neopets, on June 30, 2023.
 The company officially closed July 1, 2023 at 3am EST with servers and their website also shutting down.
 No reason upon the closure was given.

-Neopets was briefly transferred over to Fluffy Dog Studios, which was formerly JumpStart Vancouver, before being spun off as World of Neopia, Inc. in a management buyout deal.
+Neopets was briefly transferred over to Fluffy Dog Studios, which was formerly JumpStart Vancouver, but then was spun off as World of Neopia, Inc. in a management buyout deal.